AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/determining-and-managing-requirements/compute-requirements.md

 Report the characteristics of the kind of node you typically use.

 Even failure can be very helpful!
-For instance, if you run out of memory on a particular computer, the fact that you received that kind of error and the amount of RAM on that computer are useful pieces of information.
+For instance, maybe you ran out of memory while running this analysis on a particular computer.
+The amount of RAM on that computer is helpful information, because it tells us that the analysis probably requires more RAM.

 ### Read the docs

 If you know you will be using a particular software package for your analysis, review the package's documentation to see if the authors and maintainers give you any guidance about the compute requirements for running that package.

-For example, if you were to review the [`scvi-tools` documentation](https://docs.scvi-tools.org/en/stable/index.html), you would find that [using a GPU would be helpful](https://docs.scvi-tools.org/en/stable/installation.html#gpu).
+For example, the [`scvi-tools` documentation](https://docs.scvi-tools.org/en/stable/index.html) tells you that [using a GPU helps the analysis run faster](https://docs.scvi-tools.org/en/stable/installation.html#gpu).
-Methods or benchmarking papers in the literature may also be a good resource for understanding compute requirements.
+Methods or benchmarking papers in the literature may also be a good resource for figuring out compute requirements.

 ### Monitoring requirements

 #### `htop`

 To get an overview of computational resource usage when running an analysis, you can use [`htop`](https://htop.dev/) on Linux and macOS.
-`htop` will be already installed on machines run via [Lightsail for Research](STUB_LINK), but it can be [installed via conda](https://anaconda.org/conda-forge/htop) (see our [documentation on conda](software-requirements.md#adding-software-to-the-environment-and-tracking-installed-software)).
+`htop` will be already installed on machines run via [Lightsail for Research](STUB_LINK), but you can [install it via conda](https://anaconda.org/conda-forge/htop) (see our [documentation on conda](software-requirements.md#adding-software-to-the-environment-and-tracking-installed-software)).
 Check out [this beginner's guide to `htop`](https://spin.atomicobject.com/htop-guide/) for an introduction.

 <!-- TODO: Do we think this is likely to be useful or just overwhelming?